GoogleChromeLabs/bubblewrap/packages/cli/README.md

 ## `doctor`

-Validates that the jdk and the androidSdk are located at the path specified and that they are at the correct version.
+Validates that the jdk and the androidSdk are located at the path specified in your config and that they are at the correct version.

 Usage: